Adejumok/Google-PlayStore-Apps-and-Reviews/README.md

 We present our findings in this section using various visualizations such as graphs, charts, and tables.
 We also provide insights and interpretations of the data and answer the questions we set out to explore in the introduction.

 ## Conclusion
+- It turns out that paid apps have a relatively lower number of installs than free apps, though the difference is not as stark as would have been expected.

-By plotting sentiment polarity scores of user reviews for paid and free apps, we observe that free apps receive a lot of harsh comments, as indicated by the outliers on the negative y-axis.
+- By plotting sentiment polarity scores of user reviews for paid and free apps, we observe that free apps receive a lot of harsh comments, as indicated by the outliers on the negative y-axis.
 Reviews for paid apps appear never to be extremely negative.
 This may indicate something about app quality, i.e., paid apps being of higher quality than free apps on average.
 The median polarity score for paid apps is a little higher than free apps, thereby syncing with our previous observation.

 ## Dependencies